kaushik88/kaushik88.github.io/_posts/2014-09-30-negotiating-your-job-offer.md

 add_to_popular_list: true
 ---

 A few years ago, a colleague of mine recommended me to watch this video on Negotiating your Job Offer by Deepak Malhotra at Harvard Business School.
 Even though I wasn’t looking for a job, I watched it and I found a lot of interesting points — especially since I was new to negotiation.

+{% include iframe-figure.html url="//www.youtube.com/embed/km2Hd_xgo9Q" caption="Deepak Malhotra's talk on Negotiation" link="https://www.youtube.com/watch?v=km2Hd_xgo9Q" %}

 Over the last couple of months, I’ve recommended this video to a few of my friends regarding good resources on Job Offer Negotiations and I’ve heard positive feed-backs as well.

 Below are my learning from this —